Operation Coronado X: Background

-Shortly before the beginning of the 3-day cease-fire declared by the government of South Vietnam to celebrate Tết, the lunar new year, the MRF was ordered to the western portion of Dinh Tuong Province and the eastern part of Kien Phong Province to attack VC Base Area 470 and to prevent the VC from using communication routes running east and southeast through the area.
+Shortly before the beginning of the three-day cease-fire declared by the government of South Vietnam to celebrate Tết, the lunar new year, the MRF was ordered to the western portion of Dinh Tuong Province and the eastern part of Kien Phong Province to attack VC Base Area 470 and to prevent the VC from using communication routes running east and southeast through the area.
 There had been continuous and credible intelligence reports of VC activity within the area, which was readily accessible to assault craft.
 The MRF planned to establish bases along the waterways to provide fire support as it had done during Operation Coronado IX in the preceding November and December.
 The operation began with the movement north by stages of supporting artillery batteries: as each battery moved, an infantry unit was sent ahead to secure the next fire support base.
 Four bases were established, three of them north along the Rach Ruong Canal from the Mỹ Tho River to an agroville, one of the many agricultural resettlement areas established by former President Ngo Dinh Diem.
 Three CH-47 helicopters were used to set down the artillery on the agroville site and the battery was ready to fire by 18:00 on 29 January 1968, the beginning of the Tết truce.
-The fourth base was on Highway 4, about 2km north from the river.
+The fourth base was on Highway 4, about 2 km north of the river.
 The MRF elements met only sporadic sniper fire on the 29th although the CH-47s were fired upon with .51-caliber machine guns.

-The brigade's two battalions, in addition to defending the firebases, actively patrolled in the area of operations.
+The brigade's two battalions, in addition to defending the firebases, actively patrolled the area of operations.
 Surveillance was aided by the radars mounted on the Assault Support Patrol Boats (ASPBs).
-At 21:00 on 29 January, fifteen rounds of 82mm mortar fire were received at one fire support base without causing casualties or damage.
+At 21:00 on 29 January, 15 rounds of 82mm mortar fire were received at one fire support base without causing casualties or damage.
 No further VC activity occurred during the remainder of the evening of 29 January and the MRF dispersed to ambush positions to prevent major VC movement.